LongNguyen3888/trainee/README.md

-Some projects i been tried for the past month
+Some projects i have been tried for the past month